nrwl/nx/docs/generated/packages/nx/documents/create-nx-workspace.md

 Choices: [express, fastify, koa, nest]

-Framework option to be used when the node-server preset is selected
+Framework option to be used when the node-standalone preset is selected

 ### help